Training Efficient Controllers via Analytic Policy Gradient: Introduction

-Recent developments in the field of differentiable simulators have given rise to an alternative approach called Analytic Policy Gradient (APG), which has the potential to fulfill these two requirements.
+Recent developments in the field of differentiable simulators have given rise to an alternative approach called Analytic Policy Gradient (APG)~\cite{freeman2021Brax}, which has the potential to fulfill these two requirements.
 In APG, differentiable simulators allow analytical calculation of the reward gradients, enabling direct training of a policy with backpropagation.
 By employing prior knowledge of the system in the form of the analytical gradients, APG was demonstrated to rely on one to four orders of magnitude less training data than RL to achieve similar performance~\cite{hu2019difftaichi, de2018end, innes2019differentiable, qiao2020scalable}.
 Since APG pre-trains a control policy, like model-free RL, it also allows fast execution at runtime and is flexibly applicable to even high-dimensional inputs such as images.

 Nevertheless, APG faces several challenges when employed for robotic systems.
-Firstly, APG uses a paradigm termed backpropagation-through-time (BPTT) to compute gradients over several time steps.
-Similar to training RNNs, this is known to cause vanishing or exploding gradients~\cite{bengio1994Learning}.
+Firstly, to train a policy with APG, it is often required to propagate gradients backwards over several time steps, to when the causing action was applied.
+This paradigm is termed backpropagation-through-time (BPTT) in APG and, similar to training RNNs, it is known to cause vanishing or exploding gradients~\cite{bengio1994Learning}.
 Secondly, APG is prone to get trapped in local minima~\cite{freeman2021Brax}.
 Both problems may prohibit training of a robust and accurate policy.
 Current implementations have thus focused on MuJoCo environments~\cite{freeman2021Brax, gillen2022Leveraging} or fluid simulations~\cite{holl2020Learning}, whereas experiments on complex robotic systems are still rare.
 Furthermore, APG is usually only compared to RL and not to other performant robotics control approaches.
 Detailed experiments are therefore still necessary to determine how its performance compares to established optimization-based control techniques, such as MPC~\cite{gillen2022Leveraging}.

 In this work, we demonstrate the potential of APG as an efficient and accurate controller for flying vehicles.
 With a receding-horizon training and a curriculum learning strategy, our APG controller is able to learn trajectory-tracking tasks offline for three diverse problems: (1)~balancing an inverted pendulum on a cart (standard task in RL known as CartPole), (2)~navigating towards a 3D target with a fixed-wing aircraft~\cite{oettershagen2014explicit}, and (3)~tracking a trajectory with a quadrotor.
 In contrast to previous work, we systematically compare APG to both learning-based approaches as well as classical control, and demonstrate its advantages in terms of runtime, tracking performance, sample efficiency for adaptation scenarios, and input flexibility, i.e. vision-based control.